The History of Dispute Resolution at ASL

 ASL's dispute resolution curriculum is unique in several ways.
 The curriculum offers students a unique opportunity to become leaders in the field of ADR.
 ASL's founders created the first and, perhaps, only law school established with an ADR focus.
 Only nineteen law schools, including ASL, require all their students to take an ADR survey class.
 The curriculum reflects the realities of lawyering in an era of the so-called "Vanishing Trial."
 Research shows that ASL students who take only the required survey course likely have more training in ADR than most practicing attorneys.
 This training creates more employment opportunities for students and allows graduates to more skillfully represent clients.

 Facilitated (typically mediation) and unfacilitated negotiation skills will continue to play a huge role in the litigation and business practices of attorneys.
 Statistical data consistently shows that most civil cases resolve before trial (98% in federal courts; 85% in state courts) and parties settle most of those cases.
-To meet the requirements of skillful practice in this era, ASL offers basic and advanced negotiation, mediation arbitration and client counseling courses to allow students to learn the framework for understanding these concepts from both a theoretical and skills-development perspective.
-ASL is also one of only a small handful of law schools to educate its students on collaborative law.

 The ADR Society